Elastic Demand Formula (Table of Contents)

 Relevance and Use of Elastic Demand Formula

-It is an interesting topic if you belong to a company’s pricing team or part of the government’s financial planning wing.
-Based on elastic demand, the pricing team can make changes in the product price (such as discounts, offers, etc.) in order to get the desired demand drive.
-On the other hand, the government can implement policy changes (such as reduction of taxes) to boost consumer income which will eventually percolate to increasing demand.
+It is an interesting topic if you belong to a company’s pricing team or are part of the government’s financial planning wing.
+Based on elastic demand, the pricing team can change the product price (such as discounts, offers, etc.) to get the desired demand drive.
+On the other hand, the government can implement policy changes (such as reducing taxes) to boost consumer income, eventually percolating to increasing demand.

 Recommended Articles